GamerdingerA/agamerdinger/content/blog/2022-01-23-bibliographic-analysis/index.markdown

 <script src="{{< blogdown/postref >}}index_files/kePrint/kePrint.js"></script>
 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />

+Keeping updated with the rapid pace and number of academic publications within almost every field of study has become increasingly difficult.
+At the same time, using the existing knowledge base correctly is a crucial ingredient for advancing a line of research.

+In this blog post, I am presenting my approach of reviewing literature - that is, using **bibliographic analysis** to map existing fields of study.

 Starting an academic project or a review without prior knowledge of the literature can be challenging.
-Luckily, there are some methods that can help you to get a good overview of the literature and some of its most representative papers.
-In this blog post, I will show you how I used bibliographic analysis to become familiar with the literature of my PhD.
+Luckily, there are some methods that can help you to get a better overview of the literature and some of its most representative papers.
+In this blog post, I will use bibliographic methods to investigate the literature on algorithmic work in the insurance sector.

 ## The intuition behind bibliographic methods

 Bibliographic methods allow you to map out and understand the relational structure between papers in an academic literature.
-The basic idea is to use documents' reference lists to partition scholarly works into meaningful subgroups, to study their linkages, and assess their similarity and cohesion.
-Very simply put, these methods cluster scholarly works together whose reference lists are similar, and repel those whose reference lists do not contain linkages.
+By using the reference lists of academic papers as edge lists, these methods allow for:

+1. The assessment of logical relationships between documents using density, connectivity and average distance measures between papers.

+2. The identification of widely-cited and centered documents, including those that bridge knowledge flows between groups of papers.

+3. The discovery of knowledge and research communities and the description of their similarities.

-It is really helpful to visualize bibliographic methods through network analysis.
+I will visualize bibliographic methods by using social network analysis.
 In this post, I will go in depth with two bibliographic methods, namely **bibliographic coupling** and **co-citation coupling**.
 Both are commonly used by scholars, but are operationalized in slightly different ways.
 While bibliographic coupling visualizes the interrelations of *citing papers*, co-citation coupling shows associations between *cited papers*.

 <div class="figure" style="text-align: center">
 <img src="Figure on difference between methods.png" alt="Bibliographic coupling and Co-citation Analysis" width="100%" />